Rockhopper-Technologies/enlighten/doc/examples.rst

 Color
 -----

-The bar component of a progress bar can be colored by setting the ``color`` keyword argument.
+Status bars and the bar component of a progress bar can be colored by setting the ``color`` keyword argument.
 See :ref:`Series Color <series_color>` for more information about valid colors.

 .. code-block:: python